-So, You Want to Become an IBCLC?October 5, 2017Almost as soon as I became an IBCLC I began to receive emails and phone calls from aspiring IBCLCs asking about my experience and advice for their own journey toward the credential.
+So, You Want to Become an IBCLC?Almost as soon as I became an IBCLC I began to receive emails and phone calls from aspiring IBCLCs asking about my experience and advice for their own journey toward the credential.
 In an effort to streamline the amount of time I spent on these emails, I sat down and wrote an email template so that I could address as much of the basics at once and not have to re-write it each time.
 I’m now happy to be able to share this information on the Sound Beginnings’ blog so that it’s more readily available for those who want some assistance in determining the steps and if it’s the right path for them...

-Top 10 Things to Do Before Baby Arrives to Make Breastfeeding/August 31, 20171.
+Top 10 Things to Do Before Baby Arrives to Make Breastfeeding/1.
 Explore prenatal education.

 Consider taking a class and/or reading a book about breastfeeding/chestfeeding prior to your baby arriving.
 A bit of education in advance of your “on the job training” will enable you to better understand what to expect about breastfeeding/chestfeeding and your baby’s behavior in the early days.
 (The phrase “breastfeeding/chestfeeding” is an inclusive term to describe the act of feeding one’s baby from their breast or chest.)...

-And we’re ready to answer any questions you have.
+And I’m ready to answer any questions you have.

-Are you wondering if Sound Beginnings will be a good fit?
+Are you wondering if you need a consult?

 I can support you when:

-you’re dealing with a challenge and would like to connect with a compassionate and fully screened professional as quickly as possible.
+you’re dealing with a challenge and would like to connect with a compassionate and experienced professional as quickly as possible.

 you need personalized and comprehensive support for lactation, babywearing, or other family topics.

 you want to be more confident in caring for yourself and your new baby.